conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/data-extraction/extract-from-zip/_index.md

 ## Extract from ZIP in C#

-GroupDocs.Parser (which is a part of Conholdate.Total for .NET) allows you to extract documents from ZIP files and get attachments from containers simply call the [GetContainer](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getcontainer) method
+GroupDocs.Parser (which is a part of Conholdate.Total for .NET) allows you to extract documents from ZIP files and get attachments from containers simply call the [GetContainer](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getcontainer) method.

 ```csharp
 IEnumerable<ContainerItem> GetContainer()

 ```

-This method returns a collection of [ContainerItem](https://apireference.groupdocs.com/net/parser/groupdocs.parser.data/containeritem) objects:
+This method returns a collection of [ContainerItem](https://apireference.groupdocs.com/net/parser/groupdocs.parser.data/containeritem) objects.

 | Member | Description |
 | --- | --- |